yuanchun103061251/DSPLAB_HW3_PUBLIC/README.md

 * Define an energy function that would map a pixel into energy value.
 * Define the path of pixels (called seam), which length is width/height of the image.
 * Looking for a seam with the minimum energy among all seams(in chosen dimension).
-* Find optimal order of deleting/adding seams.
+* Find optimal order of deleting seams.
-* Reduce/Enlarge an image by a given mask.
+* Reduce an image by a given mask.

 <p align="center">
 <img src="./index_files/sea/original.jpg">